ark-lang/ark-docs/README.md

 document is not final and could change at any point, as could the compiler itself, which means that the reference could become out-dated.
-We try to avoid changes that break a lot of compatibility, or involve a lot of refactoring in the code, or updates to the reference.
+We try to avoid changes that break a lot of compatibility, or involve a lot of re-factoring in the code, or updates to the reference.
 Yet, considering the stage of the compiler, it's inevitable that things will break.

 This file serves as a reference to the language, and not as an introduction.
 If